Image Tools

 Why use Image to ASCII Art?

-• Multiple character sets let you choose from soft gradients to sharp contrast.
+• Offers multiple character ramps, from soft photo-like gradients to sharp poster contrast.

-• Width control ranges from quick thumbnails to detailed large-format art.
+• Width control scales from quick thumbnails up to detailed large-format text art.

 Common use cases

-• Embed custom ASCII art in README files or terminal welcome banners.
+• Add custom ASCII art to a README file or a CLI welcome banner.

 Limitations & things to know

-• Very wide outputs (>200 chars) can be hard to view
+• Very wide outputs above 200 characters are hard to view and paste

 About Image to ASCII Art